GOVERNANCE

 (2) View on the remuneration levels

-The Group is engaged in (i) real estate development business, (ii) CCRC business, (iii) real estate investment business, (iv) condominium management and related services business, and (v) other businesses to take on the challenges of future growth.
+The Group is engaged in (i) real estate development business, (ii) CCRC business, (iii) real estate investment business, and (iv) condominium management and related services business to take on the challenges of future growth.
 The Company establishes appropriate remuneration levels to secure and maintain necessary human resources to further improve corporate value and contribute to solving social issues through our businesses by speeding up decision-making and improving management efficiency by strengthening group governance.
 Specifically, we utilize an external remuneration consultant and setting directors’ remuneration levels of similar industries (condominium development, real estate investment, etc.) as benchmarks.

 (3) View on the remuneration structure